-We will always cooperate reasonably with you and provide you with the information you need in order to fulfil your Data Breach obligations under the GDPR.
+We will always cooperate reasonably with you and provide you with the information you need in order to fulfil your Data Breach obligations under the UK GDPR.
 We will also take further measures and actions that are necessary to fix or mitigate the effects of the security incident and we will keep you informed of any material development related to the security incident.
 Unless required by law we will not take action to notify Your End Users of any security breach.
 Create may also use external or internal auditors to verify that the security measures that we have in place are adequate in protecting the Data Within Your Control that we store.

 4.6 Notifying you of a Data Breach

-When we are made aware of and confirm the occurrence of a Data Breach, where obligated or deemed necessary, we will immediately notify you in line with the requirements set out in EU Data Protection Laws.
-In order for us to assist you in complying with your notification obligations as set out in articles 33 and 34 of the GDPR, we will provide you with information of the Data Breach that we are reasonably able to disclose with you.
+When we are made aware of and confirm the occurrence of a Data Breach, where obligated or deemed necessary, we will immediately notify you in line with the requirements set out in UK Data Protection Laws.
+In order for us to assist you in complying with your notification obligations as set out in the UK GDPR, we will provide you with information of the Data Breach that we are reasonably able to disclose with you.
 The information disclosed will be based upon the type of data involved with the Data Breach, the sensitivity of the data, and if it is subject to any restrictions that prevent us from disclosing information.
 Our duty to report and respond to a Data Breach as detailed in ‘Notifying you of a Data Breach’ is not and must not be misinterpreted as Create acknowledging any fault or liability in regards to the Data Breach.
 However, Create’s obligations as detailed above do not apply to incidents that are caused by you, any actions taken through Your Account and/or any Third Party Services.